stacks-network/docs/_browser/blockstack_storage.md

 **NOTE**: In a production app, you must ensure the web server is configured to handle this.

-1. Open `webpack.config.js` in the root project directory and locate the following line:

-    ```javascript
-    historyApiFallback: true,
-    ```

-2. Replace it with this:

-    ```javascript
-    historyApiFallback: {
-      disableDotRule: true
-    },
-    ```

-    You will need to run `npm start` again for this change to take effect.
-Don't worry, there is a later step for that to remind you.

-3. Save and close the `webpack.config.js` file.

-4. Open the `src/components/Profile.jsx` file.
+1. Open the `src/components/Profile.js` file.

-5. Expand the `import from blockstack` statement to include the `lookupProfile` method.
+2. Expand the `import from blockstack` statement to include the `lookupProfile` method.

     Add `lookupProfile` after `Person`.